Albany DUI Lawyer

 - Third DWAI – A third DWAI conviction after being convicted of two or more DWI-related offenses carries a maximum 180-day jail sentence, a fine not exceeding $1,500, and driver’s license revocation for at least six months.

-If you are charged with a DWI call us for a free consultation at (518) 413-0889.
+If you are charged with a DUI call our Albany DWI Lawyers for a free consultation at (518) 413-0889.
 We will review your case and discuss how we can help you fight the DWI charges that you are facing.